Spudley/mod_numbersapi/README.md

 * Provide a UI for entering a number to query.
 * Allow the trivia type to be random.
 * Allow the trivia type to be specified in URL parameters.
+* Implement additional features from the API.
+* See if there's a way to implement caching so that we don't have to query the API on every page load.

 Trademarks and Licenses